 The Suffolks lost 52 men killed on 30th August 1918, but unlike in earlier battles, all have identified graves, 37 are in Ecoust Military and 4 in the HAC Cemetery also in Ecoust.

-Then Joseph Cocker should have been amongst them
+Then Joseph Cocker should have been among them

 Another version